 This is another contextual decision.
 If the area in which you’re working is all undulating hills and soft lines, dropping some squared-off rocks in the middle of it might be a bit jarring.
 There’s a bit of the artistic eye needed for this, but taking the time to think about how things will look before you start hauling in truckloads of rocks will make life a bit easier.

 Also, the landscape site may have preexisting rocks that perhaps are too big to move or that you simply want to keep because you like the way they already look.
 If you have a row of sandstone rocks, augmenting it with lava rocks may not be the best look.
 This is along the lines of working with what you have.

 3. Determine the Function of the Rocks You’ll Use

-We’ll talk about some ways to use rocks in your landscape project when we talk about specific kidneys of rocks, but let’s start with a look at some rock options and how to tackle them so that you and your family are happy with the results.
+We’ll talk about some ways to use rocks in your landscape project (find out how to get rocks for free) when we talk about specific kidneys of rocks, but let’s start with a look at some rock options and how to tackle them so that you and your family are happy with the results.

 Using Rocks as Mulch

 Buying cedar mulch (or any organic mulch) and spreading it throughout your garden is an annual undertaking.
 Since it’s organic, mulch breaks down with time, weather, and sunlight.
 It’s also easily washed away in a gully-washer, so you’ve got to replace it at least once a year, more if you get lots of rain where you live.